 This degree program trains students for office careers in business, education or government.
 Students will learn traditional office skills alongside modern technology, focused through four areas of concentration.
 Full program listing can be found here.

-In this degree program, you will learn office support, document processing, business communications and a variety of software packages.
-View Cost Sheet.
+In this plan path, you will learn office support, document processing, business communications and a variety of software packages.
+Courses are here.

-In this degree program, you will learn basic business law, law office management and legal document preparation as well as basic office support and a variety of software packages.
-View Cost Sheet.
+In this plan path, you will learn basic business law, law office management and legal document preparation as well as basic office support and a variety of software packages.
+Courses are here.

-In this degree program, you will learn financial and managerial accounting, as well as basic office support and a variety of software packages.
-View Cost Sheet.
+In this plan path, you will learn financial and managerial accounting, as well as basic office support and a variety of software packages.
+View cost sheet.
+Courses are here.

-In addition to basic office support and software packages, in this program, you will learn principles of biology, basic accounting, economics, and medical terminology.
-View Cost Sheet.
+In addition to basic office support and software packages, in this plan path you will learn principles of biology, basic accounting, economics and medical terminology.
+Courses are here.

 Office Technology Assistant I Certificate (033A)

 This program emphasizes word processing and related office skills for entry level positions.
 View